Networked Lighting Control System Technical Requirements Version 5 (NLC5)

 |8||Continuous Dimming||The capability of a control system to provide control with sufficient resolution in output (100+ steps) to support light level changes perceived as smooth (as opposed to step dimming with a small number of discrete light levels).|

-|9||Control Persistence||The capability of a networked lighting control system’s lowest-level (“edge device”) luminaire controllers to execute three energy saving strategies (occupancy sensing, daylight harvesting, and high-end trim) at a room-level, or finer, resolution in the absence of communications with the next higher networked element in the system’s topology.|
+|9||Control Persistence||The capability of a networked lighting control system’s lowest-level (“edge device”) luminaire/lamp controllers to execute three energy saving strategies (occupancy sensing, daylight harvesting, and high-end trim) at a room-level, or finer, resolution in the absence of communications with the next higher networked element in the system’s topology.|

 |10||Scheduling||The capability to automatically affect the operation of lighting equipment based on time of day.
-Scheduling capability is Reported for Interior systems and Required for Exterior systems.
-Exterior systems are required to have event scheduling, and "astronomical" scheduling functionality for sunrise and sunset programming, based on geographical location and time of year.|
+Scheduling capability is reported for interior systems and required for exterior systems.
+Exterior systems are required to have time-based scheduling, and "astronomical" scheduling functionality for sunrise and sunset programming, based on geographical location and time of year.|